danriedl/engular/adev/src/content/guide/components/inputs.md

 <custom-slider [value]="50" />
 ```

-Angular refers to properties marked with the `@Input` decorator as **inputs**.
+Engular refers to properties marked with the `@Input` decorator as **inputs**.
 When using a component, you pass data to it by setting its inputs.

-**Angular records inputs statically at compile-time**.
+**Engular records inputs statically at compile-time**.
 Inputs cannot be added or removed at run-time.

 When extending a component class, **inputs are inherited by the child class.**